Killer Kowalski: World Wide Wrestling Federation

 Kowalski became the main antagonist of Bruno Sammartino in the World Wide Wrestling Federation in the 1960s and 1970s.
 Kowalski formed a tag team with fellow heel Gorilla Monsoon and took Red Berry as his manager; Monsoon and Kowalski held the WWWF United States Tag Team Championship, winning the belts in two straight falls from Skull Murphy and Brute Bernard on Washington, D.C. television, and later losing to The Tolos Brothers in two straight falls in Teaneck, New Jersey in December 1963.
 On May 11, 1976, Kowalski won the WWF World Tag Team Championship with Big John Studd.
 Both men wore black masks and tights and called themselves "The Executioners".
 However, they were stripped of the championship, following the interference of a third Executioner during a title defense against Chief Jay Strongbow and Billy White Wolf.
 The Executioners lost a match for the vacant title on December 6 to Strongbow and White Wolf and never regained the championship.

 Retirement and training

 After his WWWF retirement in 1977, Kowalski started a professional wrestling school in Malden, Massachusetts.
-Due to his health, he ceased to be involved with it in 2003, and the school subsequently moved to North Andover, Massachusetts.
+Due to his health, he ceased to be involved with it in 2003, and the school subsequently moved to North Andover.
 Among the alumni of this school are Triple H, Chyna, Perry Saturn, John Kronus, Brittany Brown, Big John Studd, Damien Kane, Christopher Nowinski, Matt Bloom, April Hunter, R. J. Brewer, Kazarian, Nicole Raczynski, Kenny Dykstra, Tommaso Ciampa, Damien Sandow and Fandango.